 Opening this kind of business can be expensive--consider speaking with a loaning agency to determine whether a loan is available for starting a veterinary clinic.

-- Form a legal entity.
-Establishing a legal business entity prevents you from being personally liable if your veterinary practice is sued.
+Establishing a legal business entity such as an LLC prevents you from being personally liable if your veterinary practice is sued.
 There are many business structures to choose from including: Corporations, LLC's, and DBA's.

 State & Local Business Licensing Requirements